Guide to selective sorting in businesses and communities

 -> Monitor the evolution of waste types

-3 - Choose products and set up recycling -> Choose suitable recycling products
+3 - Choose the products and implement recycling -> Choose suitable recycling products

 -> Hire a cleaning service company and define the frequency of its intervention

-4 - Training For on-site recycling to be successful, it is necessary to:
+4 - Training For on-site recycling to be successful, the following is necessary:

 -> Communicate clearly about the recycling program